 Ken's athletic involvement was not just limited to swimming.
 In 1984 he was a member of the gold medal winning goal ball team at the Ontario Games for the Physically Disabled.
 A skier since the age of 8, he placed 2nd in the disabled slalom ski event at the 1987 Ontario Winter Games held in Thunder Bay.

 Throughout his life, Ken has never let his visual impairment stand in his way.
-Whether he is competing in the annual Surprise Lake swim race, gliding down the hills on his skis, going for gold at the Paralympics, or volunteering his time at sporting events in his community, Ken Bjorn has always shown a commitment to athletics.
+Whether he is competing in the annual Surprise Lake swim race, gliding down the hills on his skiis, going for gold at the Paralympics, or volunteering his time at sporting events in his community, Ken Bjorn has always shown a commitment to athletics.